tethyrplays/tethyrplays/campaign/2021-lmop-with-dm-nicole.md

 - **Female citizen (name??)**: Is overheard by the party in the Townhall asking the Wester for assistance with her property being damaged.
 - **Barthan's Provisions**: Shop for supplies.
 PHB p150.
 Prices subject to change.
 - **Townmaster's Hall**: Has a job board in front with requests.
 Location of Townmaster Harbin Wester.
-- **Sleeping Giant Inn**: Dirty & rundown, provides food and drinks.
+- **Sleeping Giant Inn**: Dirty & rundown tavern.
+Provides food and drinks.
 Known gathering place of the Redbrand Ruffians.

 **Additional Notes**